awsdocs/amazon-vpc-user-guide/doc_source/sharing-managed-prefix-lists.md

 # Work with shared prefix lists<a name="sharing-managed-prefix-lists"></a>

-Customer\-managed prefix lists integrate with AWS Resource Access Manager \(AWS RAM\)\.
-With AWS RAM, you share resources that you own across AWS accounts by creating a *resource share*\.
-It specifies the resources to share, and the consumers with whom to share them\.
-Consumers can be individual AWS accounts, or organizational units or an entire organization in AWS Organizations\.

-For more information about AWS RAM, see the *[AWS RAM User Guide](https://docs.aws.amazon.com/ram/latest/userguide/)*\.

-The owner of a prefix list can share a prefix list with the following:
+With AWS Resource Access Manager \(AWS RAM\), the owner of a prefix list can share a prefix list with the following:
 + Specific AWS accounts inside or outside of its organization in AWS Organizations
 + An organizational unit inside its organization in AWS Organizations
-+ Its entire organization in AWS Organizations
++ An entire organization in AWS Organizations

 Consumers with whom a prefix list has been shared can view the prefix list and its entries, and they can reference the prefix list in their AWS resources\.

+For more information about AWS RAM, see the [AWS RAM User Guide](https://docs.aws.amazon.com/ram/latest/userguide/)\.

 **Topics**
 + [Prerequisites for sharing prefix lists](#sharing-prereqs)